kondranton/ideal_photo/README.md

 1) Clone project
 2) In project directory run `pod install`
-3) Build and remove 3 preprocessor derictives that cause errors in Affectiva framework.
+3) Build and remove 3 lines that cause errors in Affectiva framework.
 4) For `demo` verion just run
 5) For `research` verion switch inital controller in `Main.storyboard` and run